seantrott/seantrott.github.io/_posts/2020-1-5-semantic-drift.md

 ---
 layout: post
-title: Journey of a word
+title: Journey of a word [research review]
 ---

 *Note: This post has been migrated from my old WordPress site (originally posted on June 7, 2019).*